kacperbojakowski/final-project/04-learning-the-basics/3-content-design/index.md

 User experience and accessibility can be accounted for in documentation testing.
 Testing phase for documents is no less important than it is for software and physical products.

-There are various testing methods; which will be applied depends on the workflow of a company, the types of deliverables, and the publishing route.
+There are various testing methods for docs; which method will be applied depends on the workflow of a company, the types of deliverables, and the publishing route.
 Collectively, document-testing practices are also referred to as *content audit*.
 Semantics aside, the point is to check if documents are well-written and fulfil the objectives set out during the planning phase.

 What is examined?